DotGNU

-DotGNU is a decommissioned part of the GNU Project that started in January 2001.
-DotGNU aims to provide a free software replacement for Microsoft's .NET Framework by Free Software Foundation.
+DotGNU is a decommissioned part of the GNU Project that started in January 2001 and aimed to provide a free software replacement for Microsoft's .NET Framework.
+The DotGNU project was run by the Free Software Foundation.
 Other goals of the project are better support for non-Windows platforms and support for more processors.

 The main goal of the DotGNU project code base was to provide a class library that is 100% Common Language Specification (CLS) compliant.

 Main development projects

 Portable.NET

 DotGNU Portable.NET, an implementation of the ECMA-335 Common Language Infrastructure (CLI), includes software to compile and run Visual Basic .NET, C#, and C applications that use the .NET base class libraries, XML, and Windows Forms.
 Portable.NET claims to support various instruction set architectures including x86, PPC, ARM, and SPARC.

 DGEE

 DotGNU Execution Environment (DGEE) is a web service server.

 libJIT

-The libJIT just-in-time compilation library is a library for development of advanced just-in-time compilation in virtual machine implementations, dynamic programming languages, and scripting languages.
+libJIT is a just-in-time compilation library for development of advanced just-in-time compilation in virtual machine implementations, dynamic programming languages, and scripting languages.
 It implements an intermediate representation based on three-address code, in which variables are kept in static single assignment form.